Learn About The Biology, Husbandry, And General Management Of Chickens And Other Fowl

 If you are employed in an agricultural position within another sector there are opportunities to move across – those with some agricultural experience are viewed very favourably.

-Without qualifications you will need to start at an entry level position as a farm hand and then move into an assistant poultry hand position.
+Start at an entry level position as a farm hand and then move into an assistant poultry hand position.
 You may need to undertake extra educational courses in order for your career to develop from there.
-For example a poultry hand usually has a certificate in poultry management or similar but may need to upgrade to a higher level qualification in order to advance their career.

-- The business may provide a traineeship or let you do a course via distance education.
+- The business may provide an internship of some sort, while you study by distance education.

 - As a casual worker with or without some agricultural experience.